domhnallohanlon/thunkable_book_1/bbs.md

 ![Key Idea: Events](img/key_event.png)

-In our app, any time that the button is pressed the **When Button1.Click** event happens.
+In our app, any time that the button is pressed the <span class="block control">When Button1.Click</span> event happens.
 The code inside the event then happens in order, starting at the top and working its way downwards.
 First the label is changed to show the new message.
-The dark green set block is known as a **setter** because it allows us to write, or set, new data in place of old.
+The dark green <span class="block setter">set Label1.text</span> block is known as a **setter** because it allows us to write, or set, new data in place of old.
 In our app we are replacing the old text in Label1 with new text which we get from TextBox1.
-The light green *TextBox1.Text* and *Label1.text* blocks are known as **getters** because the allow us to read - or get - data from a component.
+The light green <span class="block getter">TextBox1.Text</span> and <span class="block getter">Label1.text</span> blocks are known as **getters** because the allow us to read - or get - data from a component.

 ## 2. Upload the Text